Who can apply to the school? Is the school open to only students? Is the school open to only Eastern European students?

 Participants are expected to:

-have experience in programming (preferably Python); knowledge of any modern framework for neural networks (TensorFlow, Keras, Theano, PyTorch, etc.) will come in handy though is not strictly necessary;
+have experience in programming (preferably Python); knowledge of any modern framework for neural networks (TensorFlow, Keras, Theano, PyTorch, JAX, etc.) will come in handy though it is not strictly necessary;

 be familiar with notions of Linear Algebra, Probability Theory, general Machine Learning;